-Students pursuing a bachelor's degree in computer science learn probability factors and how to apply logic principles to develop and encode computer systems and programs.
+Students pursuing a bachelor's degree in computer science learn how to develop and encode computer systems and programs.
 By encountering and repairing programming mishaps, they also gain critical-thinking and problem-solving skills.

-Aspiring computer programmers working toward a computer science degree may be able to pursue specialized tracks, such as game design or artificial intelligence.
-Although almost all computer science bachelor's degree programs comprise programming lessons (through the core curriculum, electives or both), individuals most often specialize in this field through advanced schooling, independent study or professional pursuits upon graduation.
+Students working toward a computer science degree may be able to pursue specialized tracks, such as game design or artificial intelligence.
+Although almost all computer science bachelor's degree programs comprise programming lessons through the core curriculum, electives or both, individuals most often specialize in this field through advanced schooling, independent study or professional pursuits upon graduation.
 These programs may also offer opportunities to gain hands-on experience.
+Some programs may be available online.

 Bachelor's Degree in Computer Science